“Staying in Place” order will be in effect for GVSU students living in Allendale Township from September 17 through October 1. Read more

 - EDT 635 - Instructional Systems Design (3 credits)

-Take elective: Candidates for the M.Ed. degree who do not have a teaching certificate (3 credits)
+- Candidates for the M.Ed. degree who do not have a teaching certificate must take a three-credit elective.

 Students must apply in advance for each practicum course.
 Advisor approval is required.
 Application deadlines (practicum): February 15 for spring/summer, May 15 for fall, September 15 for winter semester.